 Regular and punctual attendance at school is a legal obligation.
 Should a student be absent from school for illness or any other reason, a written explanation or a phone call is required for school records.

 If a long absence is anticipated, the parent may contact the office to arrange for suitable work to be sent home.
 Sufficient notice should be given to allow the teacher to prepare the work.
-If a student is going to be away for more than 15 days the school must be notified, as an exemption from school for this period of time needs to be approved by the department.
+If a student is going to be away overseas or interstate the school must be notified, as an exemption from school for this period of time needs to be approved by the department.

 Late arrivals must report to the School Office.
 Details will be recorded and the student will be given a late note for presentation to their teacher.